Yogoda/Project-Map/README.md

 Click on the nodes to access the scenes/scripts.

+### Group nodes

+Provides a visual grouping, no functionality.
+Click on "Add Group" button, then click on graph to create a group node.
+Drag the icon to move the node
+Press ALT while dragging to move the children at the same time You can resize it with the lower right handle
+Selected it by dragging a rect and press delete to delete it

 # Changelog

 ## 1.2
-- Add group node (click on "Add Group" button, then click on graph)
+- Add group node
 - Save file node data to improve loading time

 ## 1.1